 As per Section 18, after receiving the documents for conversion of a Private

-Company into a Public Company, ROC shall satisfy itself that the Company has complied with the requisite provisions for registration of company.
-If so satisfied, ROC shall close the former registration and issue fresh certificate of incorporation, after registering the documents submitted for change in class of company.
+Company into a Public Company, ROC shall satisfy itself that the Company has complied with the requisite provisions for registration of the company.
+If so satisfied, ROC shall close the former registration and issue fresh certificate of incorporation, after registering the documents submitted for change in the class of the company.

 Post Conversion Formalities

-Action Points required to be taken after getting fresh certificate of Incorporation:
+Action Points required to be taken after getting a fresh certificate of Incorporation:

 - Every Alteration made in the memorandum or articles of the company shall be noted in every copy of the memorandum or articles as the case may be.

-- Arrange printing of fresh copies of Altered Memorandum and Articles of Association with new Certificate of Incorporation; Record minutes of Board meeting and shareholder’s meeting in the minutes book within 30 days of conclusion of meeting along with the date of such entry.
+- Arrange printing of fresh copies of Altered Memorandum and Articles of Association with new Certificate of Incorporation; Record minutes of the Board meeting and shareholder’s meeting in the minute's book within 30 days of the conclusion of meeting along with the date of such entry.